Dhruv-x7x/PAN-Sharpening-CS754/Readings/survey/notes.md

 2) Relative-shift mean (RM): the percentage of variation between the mean of the reference image and the pansharpened image

-3) Correlation coefficient (CC): The CC between each band of the ref- erence and the pansharpened image indicates the spectral integrity of pansharpened image
+3) Correlation coefficient (CC): The CC between each band of the reference and the pansharpened image indicates the spectral integrity of pansharpened image

-4) Root mean square error (RMSE): The RMSE between each band of the reference and the pansharpened image measures the changes in radiance of the pixel values
+5) Root mean square error (RMSE): The RMSE between each band of the reference and the pansharpened image measures the changes in radiance of the pixel values

-5) Structure Similarity Index (SSIM): a perceptual measure that combines several factors related to the way humans perceive the quality of the images.
+6) Structure Similarity Index (SSIM): a perceptual measure that combines several factors related to the way humans perceive the quality of the images.

 While these parameters only evaluate the difference in spectral informa-